 NTrace: Function Boundary Tracing for Windows on IA-32

-The slides contain some animations, so prefer the PPTX version.
+The slides contain animations, so prefer the PPTX version.

 Dynamic Tracing of Windows NT Kernel Mode Components